NBA Trade Rumors: Warriors Consider Anthony Davis As A ‘Potential Bridge To A New Era,’ Per ‘The Ringer’

 — Kevin Pelton (@kpelton) January 10, 2019

-Anthony Davis will surely love the idea of being part of the Warriors’ dynasty.
-Davis, who is eligible for a massive contract extension next summer, said that he’s more interested in building a legacy that fattening his bank account.
+Anthony Davis would surely love the idea of being part of the Warriors’ dynasty.
+Davis, who is eligible for a massive contract extension next summer, said that he’s more interested in building a legacy than fattening his bank account.
 However, it remains unknown if the Warriors can convince the Pelicans to trade Davis to Golden State without sacrificing one of Kevin Durant or Stephen Curry.

-A year ago, the Pelicans might accept a trade package that includes Klay Thompson and Draymond Green.
-Thompson has started to regain his All-Star form, but Green is currently struggling and no longer a reliable option from beyond the arc.
+A year ago, the Pelicans might have accepted a trade package that included Klay Thompson and Draymond Green.
+Thompson has started to regain his All-Star form, but Green is currently struggling and is no longer a reliable option from beyond the arc.
 If the Pelicans ever decide to move their lone superstar, teams like the Los Angeles Lakers and the Boston Celtics could offer a better trade package to New Orleans.

-Trading Anthony Davis means that the Pelicans are ready to go on a different route.
+Trading Anthony Davis means that the Pelicans are ready to go in a different direction.
 In exchange for Davis, the Pelicans will surely demand trade assets that could help them speed up the rebuilding process.